 The liver is located under the ribs on the upper right side of the stomach.
 It is roughly the size of a football depending on your size and height.
 Some signs that you may have a liver overload include headaches, skin break outs, feeling nauseous, unable to tolerate alcohol or smells such as perfume, petrol, cigarette smoke etc.

 Men can metabolise and clear alcohol more efficiently than women due to their body size and body fat.
 Therefore for us ladies, it is important not to be trying to keep up with the boys when out partying and adhere to the guidelines around drinking sensibly.

 There is no denying that excessive abuse of alcohol in the longer term will do irreparable damage to the liver.
 However for those of us who like to enjoy a few drinks over the Christmas, the good news is that the liver cells can renew themselves but we do need to look after it.
 In this festive season of indulgence, here are some tips to help you on your way:

 - Drink the juice of half a lemon in warm water first thing in the morning to get the bile in the liver flowing.

-- Water – Drink 8 ounces of water or vegetable juice every two hours to help flush out toxins
+- Water – Drink 8 ounces of water every two hours to help flush out toxins

 - Milk Thistle is a great liver support.
 As well as being a powerful detoxifier, it also helps to rebuild liver cells.
 A Vogels Milk Thistle also contains Artichoke and Peppermint which both help the liver.
 Be sure to take Milk Thistle early in the day as otherwise it may interfere with your sleep and make sure to drink lots of water to support the detox action.